jackokring/thing/README.md

 said that a UI change does alter timing of events, but this is like saying pause is ruining games.

 * [`craftable-nametag`](https://modrinth.com/datapack/craftable-nametag) - Useful to name things in game

+## Graphical Mods

+I'm OK with Vanilla graphics, and since installing `dynamic-fps` the machine works better.
+Mods of this kind are more the personal taste of people, so few if any are included here.
+Then there's that vibrant visuals thing, and it will likely spill into Java Edition.
+I as of **2025** only have an Intel NUC, so I'm not a melted connector GFX guy.
+I'd likely use such a thing for some mod AI experimentation anyway.

 ## Other Links